LACMIP/emu/docs/_documentation/catalogue.md

 : Date on which the identification was made.
 This can be as granular as a day (e.g. "3/20/2018") or as coarse as a year (e.g. "2018").
 For historic identifications (i.e., pre-2015), you may leave this field blank if no identification date has been clearly indicated on the specimen label.

 Comments
 : Any comments relating to the specimen lot's identification.
 Enter "Taxonomy verified." or "Taxonomy updated." in this field if you are simply updating the specimen's currently accepted name, but not physically/critically evaluating the specimen's true taxonomic identity.
+Comments that begin with these exact phrases will be published online.
 To be clear:
     - "Taxonomy updated." refers to new identifications that alter existing taxonomy, e.g. when a species is moved to a new genus, but the specimen was not physically examined by the identifier(s).
     - "Taxonomy verified." refers to repeat identifications that verify existing/historic identifications in the database, e.g. no taxonomic change is made to indicate the existing identification remains valid.